 Slow Travel Tip: Spend Time Wandering

-One of the great advantages of slow travel is the gift of time — time to wander and even get a little lost.
 Dictionary.com defines “wander” as: to ramble without a definite purpose or objective; roam, rove or stray.
-The next time you’re in a new city, town or village or in the country, ditch the itinerary and just step out the door and roam.
+Try this the next time you venture to a new city, town or village.
+Ditch the itinerary, your expectations and any plans to see anything in particular.
+Step out of your car or your hotel room and roam.
 Enjoy the delicious feeling of having nowhere special to go and nowhere you must be at any particular time.
 The day is completely open, just for you — to wander and explore.

 Sometimes I’d spot an intriguing estate sale.
-Sometimes I’d drive through a small town and tour a historic home.
+Or I’d drive through a small town and tour a historic home open to the public.
 Often, I’d meet a local who’d steer me to a favorite restaurant or to a nature trail leading to a majestic outlook.

 I was free to go with the flow, to follow my instincts and my inner yearnings.
 If a thrift shop beckoned, I’d stop and shop.
 If the tide was out, I’d stroll along a deserted beach.
 If a herd of cows drew my attention, I’d pull over and gaze contentedly at the pastoral scene.